 Perhaps the best thing that an ongoing personal inventory does is keep us “on track”.
 It keeps us from straying too far from our path of recovery.

-This is a spiritual Step, but people who have reached this point have usually come to terms with the “God” language the Twelve Steps contains.
+This is a spiritual Step, but people who have reached this point have usually come to terms with the “God” language the 12 Steps of AA contains.
 In other words, they have already formed their own personal concept of a Higher Power.

 For some, GOD is an acronym that stands for “Good Orderly Direction” – the path that they want their life to take.
 For others, it can even stand for a “Group Of Drunks/Druggies” – the fellowship they receive from others in their AA/NA meetings.